What is the difference between Go Croatia Sail and Yacht Week?

 - Facilities onboard

-Go Croatia Sail boats vary according to types such as A-Category, Premier and Premier Plus.
+Go Croatia Sail boats vary according to types such as Classic Plus, Premier, Premier Plus and Superior.
 However, they all have certain facilities as standard: private cabins for 2 people (we also have some triple cabins), ensuite shower rooms and toilets with every cabin, air-con in every cabin and wi-fi onboard.

 Sailing yachts, as used by companies like Med Sailors and Yacht Week, have shared toilets, limited air-con (not very powerful and not available 24/7), and wi-fi that is more intermittent as the yachts spend more time in secluded bays.